-This section lists the configuration guidelines for the testhead OAM tool.
-These guidelines apply to all platforms described in this guide unless a specific platform is called out explicitly.
-As well, these guidelines apply to both the testhead OAM tool and service test testhead OAM tool, unless indicated otherwise:
+This section lists the configuration guidelines for the testhead OAM tool and the service testhead OAM tool, unless indicated otherwise.
+These guidelines apply to all 7210 SAS platforms described in this guide unless a specific platform is called out explicitly.